dqops/dqo/docs/checks/column/whitespace/text-surrounded-by-whitespace.md

 # text surrounded by whitespace data quality checks

-A column-level check that ensures that there are no more than a maximum number of text values that are surrounded by whitespace in a monitored column.
+This check detects text values that contain additional whitespace characters before or after the text.
+ This check counts text values surrounded by whitespace characters (on any side) and raises a data quality issue when their count exceeds a *max_count* parameter value.
+ Whitespace-surrounded texts should be trimmed before loading to another table.

 ___